 Shortly after, the pandemic hit and our retreat program was shut down for two years.
 Because of drastically reduced use of the toilets and other extenuating circumstances, including staffing transitions at the County and here at OAEC, we needed to pause the project and shifted the toilets over to the back-up traditional septic system.

-We are now letting the material rest in the holding tanks for a year and will proceed with secondary composting on our land in a protected area for up to two additional years, as per our permit.
+We are now letting the material rest in the holding tanks for a year and will proceed with secondary composting on our land in a protected area, as per our permit.